digawp/PDD/README.md

 ### C aka Client

+Currently C can only hash a file and carry out blind signature protocol by itself.

-Don't forget to run the proxy first before running the client.
+Don't forget to run the proxy first before running the client (when the proxy has been implemented, that is).

     make ClientApp
     ./ClientApp